 1 case question available

-Sectioning reveals a variegated solid pale pink tumour 90 x 75 x 50 mm which extends to involve the roughened area of resection, together with multiple solid dark brown nodules up to 30 mm.
-No necrosis or haemorrhage is seen.
-The thymic fat shows yellow adipose tissue with several 5-10 mm tumour nodules immediately adjacent to the main tumour
+Sectioning reveals a variegated solid pale pink tumor 90 x 75 x 50 mm which extends to involve the roughened area of resection, together with multiple solid dark brown nodules up to 30 mm.
+No necrosis or hemorrhage is seen.
+The thymic fat shows yellow adipose tissue with several 5-10 mm tumor nodules immediately adjacent to the main tumor

 - 1. Tomaszek S, Wigle DA, Keshavjee S, Fischer S. Thymomas: review of current clinical practice.
 Ann Thorac Surg.
 2009 Jun;87(6):1973-80. doi: 10.1016/j.athoracsur.2008.12.095.